 - Baptized but uncatechized Catholic Adults: persons who were baptized as infants and not given any religious instruction in the Catholic faith.
 These adults will be prepared to celebrate the sacraments of penance, confirmation and Eucharist.
 They are also considered candidates.

-In the case of children who have reached the age of reason (age 7), the pastor of the local parish should be consulted for information about Baptism and the other Sacraments of Initiation.
-Adult Catholics who were baptized and received their First Eucharist in the Catholic Church and are interested in the Sacrament of Confirmation should contact Deacon Steve.
+Others who may be Interested include Adult Catholics who were baptized and received their First Eucharist in the Catholic Church and are interested in the Sacrament of Confirmation should contact Deacon Steve.
 This is for adults, 18 years of age or older, who have been instructed in the Catholic faith but who have not received the Sacrament of Confirmation.
-A separate program of adult Confirmation is available to these Catholics, who are then prepared to receive the Sacrament of Confirmation in November or at Easter after a 12-week preparation.
+A separate program is available to these Catholics, who are then prepared to receive the Sacrament of Confirmation in November or at Easter after a 12-week preparation.

-The Steps of the Journey
+The Steps of the RCIA Journey

-Period of Evangelization and Precatechumenate
+- Period of Evangelization and Pre-catechumenate

 First Step: Rite of Acceptance into the Order of Catechumens

 Once the inquirer decides to continue the journey, he or she seeks acceptance into the Order of Catechumens.
 This is a liturgical rite in which the inquirer states publicly in the midst of the parish community that he or she wants to become a baptized member of the Church.
 The Church, through the local parish community, affirms this desire by accepting the person and his or her intention to follow God’s call.
-Included in this rite are the renunciation of false worship, giving of a new name, and the presentation of a cross.
-The candidate is now affirmed by the local community and strengthened to continue the journey.
+For candidates who have already been baptized and are seeking full communion with the Catholic Church, this step is called the Rite of Welcoming the Candidate.

-Period of the Catechumenate
+- Period of the Catechumenate

 Second Step: Rite of Election

 official enrollment of names of all those seeking baptism at the Easter Vigil.
 At this Rite the catechumens publicly request baptism and declare their desire to make a faith commitment to Jesus in the Catholic Church.

-Period of Purification and Enlightenment
+- Period of Purification and Enlightenment

 Third Step: The Pinnacle of the Journey-Celebration of the Sacraments of Initiation

-Period of Mystagogy
+- Period of Mystogogy

 Companions for the Journey